Dynamic-Capital/Dynamic-Capital/docs/DEPLOYMENT.md

   `NEXT_PUBLIC_SITE_URL`, `ALLOWED_ORIGINS`, and `MINIAPP_ORIGIN` to
   `https://dynamic-capital.ondigitalocean.app` in your `.env.local` (or
   equivalent secrets manager entry).
 Commit configuration templates rather than concrete secrets.
+Mirror those values into the automation manifests that ship with the repository so every workflow promotes the same origin:

+  - `.do/app.yml` – Primary domain and service-level env blocks already point at `dynamic-capital.ondigitalocean.app`; review pending changes before committing.
+  - `vercel.json` – Ensures preview builds and CLI workflows hydrate the DigitalOcean origin by default.
+  - `supabase/config.toml` / `project.toml` – Keep the Supabase Studio URLs,
+    OAuth redirects, and function env vars aligned with the DigitalOcean host.

-The App Platform spec already reflects these values, so the runtime and Supabase functions advertise the DigitalOcean host.
+  The App Platform spec reflects these values, so the runtime and Supabase functions advertise the DigitalOcean host once you replay the configuration.
 - [ ] **Replay the App Platform spec** – Run the sync helper with `--apply` and `--apply-zone` (see [Reconcile the site URL and zone records with `doctl`](#reconcile-the-site-url-and-zone-records-with-doctl) for full usage)